-The next Equal Pay day is April 9th, symbolizing how many days into 2013 women have to work to earn the same amount that men will earn in 2012.
+Equal Pay Day takes place each April, symbolizing how many days into the year that women have to work to earn the same amount that men earned as of December 31st the previous year.
 Today, women who work full-time earn, on average, 77 cents for every dollar that men earn.
 Compared with white men, African American women earn 67 cents on the dollar, and Hispanic women earn about 58 cents.
 One year out of college, women working full-time earn only 80% as much as their male colleagues earn, even when they have the same degree and the same job.
 Ten years after graduation, women fall further behind, earning only 69% as much as men earn.
 While the issues associated with the gender wage gap are complex, negotiation skills are identified as one key component to reducing the pay gap between men and women.

-The Women‘s Center is proud to partner with AAUW-Blacksburg/VT to host $tart$mart.
 The $tart$mart campus initiative is a collaboration between the American Association of University Women (AAUW) and the WAGE Project, developed to empower college women and provide them with the tools to negotiate salaries and benefits as they approach the job market. $tart$mart campus salary negotiation workshops are three-hour, nuts-and-bolts trainings, designed to help college women obtain fair and realistic first salaries.
-Workshop participants participate in role-play exercises to gain concrete negotiation skills, learn about the personal consequences of the gender wage gap, learn how to benchmark reasonable salaries and benefits, and gain insight into their ―bottom line and how to budget.
+Workshop participants engage in role-play exercises to gain concrete negotiation skills, learn about the personal consequences of the gender wage gap, learn how to benchmark reasonable salaries and benefits, and gain insight into their bottom line and how to budget.